-The Most Important Characteristic An Entrepreneur Should Have, According To Jaime King
+The Surprising Character Trait Every Business Woman Should Have, According To Jaime King

 There are a plethora of traits that make for an impactful and solid business woman, and everyone has their own opinions of what they are (typically from first-hand experience).
 With more than 20 years of experience as an actor, model, and entrepreneur, Jaime King has seen and experienced enough to develop her own opinions on the topic.
 And when asked about the most important career trait that she would like to be remembered for and that she values as a business woman (and overall human being), her answer was quite surprising in that it had nothing really to do with skill set or efficiency.

 Yes, according to the actor, compassion is king (pun intended).
 “I’d like to be known for being compassionate and forward-thinking,” says King in an interview with The Zoe Report.
 “It’s basic principles to me that seem so extraordinary like kindness, compassion, understanding, willingness to participate, and to venture into areas that people haven’t gone before.”

 Indeed this topic of diverse qualities and personality traits is particularly near and dear to the actor’s heart these days.
 King is the face of Hanky Panky’s new “Hanky Panky Can Be” campaign, which focuses on the various double meanings one can have in business or in life.
 “Human beings can be incredibly multifaceted and I think it’s important to embrace that you can be delicate and strong,” she says.
 “You can be vulnerable yet assertive and use your voice.
 We’re multi-layered so we can have not just double but multiple meanings that define us as individuals.”